 You can also use 1/2-1 tsp. ground caraway; this is a strong flavor so use less or omit if you're not sure how much you like caraway.
 Pork Chop Seasoning is optional, but recommended; pork chop seasoning has salt, hickory smoke, garlic, onion, white pepper and ginger if you want to make your own.

-I used a Crock-Pot 2.5-Quart Slow Cooker, but use the smallest size you can that will hold the pork roast.
+I would use a Crock-Pot 3 Quart Slow Cooker (affiliate link) for this recipe, but if you don't have one that small use the smallest size you have that will hold the pork roast.

 6